+CAA (Civil Aviation Administration)-level UAV Identity: is assigned by USS/UTM, and uniquely identify a UAV at least within the scope of USS/UTM.

 Networked Remote ID: The capability of providing Remote Identification and Tracking over 3GPP network.

 Broadcast Remote ID: The capability of providing Remote Identification and Tracking over broadcast radio links.